 As far as anyone was concerned in December of 2015 I was reasonably happy guy living a blessed life.
-I’m a believer in Jesus Christ and have eternity in Heaven to look forward to.
+I’m a Christian and believer in Jesus Christ.
 I had a beautiful wife and family, a nice home and lifestyle.
 I had friends and people who cared about me.
 My wife and I had purchased a new home several years before in a nice community.
 We had just shared a wonderful Christmas together as a family.
 Our house was decorated for the holidays as always.
 By all appearances everything was great.

 But, things were not so wonderful and I was living a tormented life.

 On January 1, 2016 my life completely blew up as my wife intercepted a text message from a woman I was engaged in an affair with.
 I had been watching porn on my smart phone in the privacy of my truck for over a year.
 I had gotten on a chat site and met a woman there which led to an emotional affair and ultimately, adultery.
-It only happened one time but the emotional connection was powerful.
+It only happened one time but one time was enough!
 However, the heart I was given to protect, the heart of my wife, I had stomped on!
 I denied that there was anything going on and that the text she saw was generic but that was a lie!
 Even though I was trying to end the relationship with the other woman, I was found out.
 It did not take long for my wife to discover what was going on through accessing phone records, text messages and my history on internet porn sites.
-I was such a coward and initially had denied that there was anything going on.
+I was such a coward and continued to deny that there was anything significant going on beyond a friendship.

 I was kicked out of the house and the locks on the doors were changed.
-From the very beginning my wife said she wanted nothing to do with me ever again and would never be able to trust me again.
-She has never budged from that statement.
-As you read this story we are either divorced or close to it.
+In the beginning my wife said she wanted nothing to do with me ever again and would never be able to trust me again.
+Men who are engaged in this behavior do not understand the level of unfaithfulness and betrayal their behavior communicates to their wife through watching porn.
+Trust is destroyed.
+When wives find out or husbands disclose their behavior some marriages survive and some don’t.
 Over 26 years of marriage and this is what my sin and behavior resulted in.
-God hates divorce but I know now that the soul of every individual child of God is more important than a marriage.
+Pain, anger and trust destroyed.

 What happened?
 How did I get here?
 Why had I behaved in a way to destroy my wife and family?
 Why had I acted in a way completely contrary to my spiritual beliefs?
 How had I gotten so far from God?
 I was strong believer in Christ and genuinely an integrity driven man who somehow got way off the beaten track and taken out by porn, fantasy and sexual immorality.
 My family and everything that I believed in and valued was torn apart.